Skip to content

 186. Details of complaints and grievances disclosed?

-The company provides details of the complaints and grievances received through its grievance mechanism.
+[Externally verified] The company provides details of the complaints and grievances received through its grievance mechanism such as date, issue, complainant category, actions taken, and status.

 Media monitor: POSCO International